dreamfactorysoftware/.net-sdk/README.md

     await filesApi.CreateFileAsync(...);
 ```

+#### Serialization

 The API supports pluggable serialization.
 This SDK comes with the default `JsonContentSerializer` which is using [Json.NET](http://www.newtonsoft.com/json).
 To use your custom serializer, consider using the other `RestContext` constructor accepting a user-defined `IContentSerializer` instance.

+#### SQL query parameters

+Most DreamFactory resources persist in the system database, e.g. Users, Apps, Services.
+When calling CRUD API methods accessing these resources be prepared to deal with related SQL query parameters.
+All such APIs accept a `SqlQuery` class instance.
+You can populate any fields of this class, but do check swagger contract for the service you about to use.
+The API implementation will set any non-null fields as query parameters.

+Default `SqlQuery` constructor populates the single property: *fields=**.
+This results in all fields to be read.

 #### REST API versioning